ysazak/TVMazeScraper/README.md

   * TVMazeScraper.Console: Console application for invoking TVMazeScraper library to scrape shows
   * TVMazeScraper.Data: Data access library which contains repository classes for db operations.

+## How to run
+ 1. Run TVMazeScraper.Console and scrape all data
+ 2. Run TvMazeScraper.API
+ 3. open http://localhost:50479/swagger/index.html for testing API on any browser or call http://localhost:50479/api/shows via any http tool (such as Fiddler)